 Trends for student loans

 According to a report by the Institute for College Access and Success (3), approximately two-thirds of college graduates in 2011 took out student loans, with an average of $26,600 per borrower.
 Until recently, student loan interest rates ran between 6-8 percent.
 Recently, however, rates have fallen very low.
-As of fall 2003, Stafford loan interest rates were in 3-4 percent range (4).

 Like any debt, student loans can influence your credit and your future decisions.
 Students who borrowed a substantial amount for college (more than $5,000) are less likely to pursue higher education.